-Vagotomy- The VNS Therapy System should not be used (is contraindicated) in people who have had the left vagus nerve cut to treat another disorder (a left vagotomy).
+Vagotomy- The VNS Therapy System should not be used (is contraindicated)

 Diathermy- Inform anyone treating you that you CANNOT have any short-wave diathermy, microwave diathermy, or therapeutic ultrasound diathermy (hereafter referred to as "diathermy") anywhere on your body because you have an implanted VNS Therapy System (sometimes referred to as a "Vagus Nerve Stimulator" or "Vagus Nerve Stimulation").
 Injury or damage can occur during diathermy treatment whether your VNS Therapy System is turned "ON" or "OFF."
 Diagnostic ultrasound is not included in this contraindication.